-BTAM101-18 Mathematics-1 4L:1T:0P 4 credits (Calculus & Linear Algebra) The state of the s
+BTAM101-18 Mathematics-1 4L:1T:0P 4 credits (Calculus & Linear Algebra) and the second s

 The objective of this course is to familiarize the prospective engineers with techniques in calculus, multivariate analysis and differential equations.
 It aims to equip the students with standard concepts and tools at an intermediate to advanced level that will serve them well towards tackling more advanced level of mathematics and applications that they would find useful in their disciplines.